MrBoombastic/HurricaneElectricAutoIPv6TunnelCreator/README.md

 HEAT was created to help with setting up IPv6 tunnels from Hurricane Electric.
 Instructions found online are not always clear or are very outdated.
 This tool can help you with that doing automatically as much as possible.
 Every option is easy to access via Text User Interface.
-It feels like GRUB, but for IPv6.
-Haha.
+It feels like GRUB, but for IPv6 (insert laugh sound effect).

 ### Built With